 Such a PCB is known as the substrate PCB because of its close behavior and look to an integrated circuit board.

-IC board can be defined as the advanced circuit board having a chip with different circuitry inside for connection with motherboard, regular spacing and tracing with 15/15 micrometers for packaging.
+IC board can be defined as the advanced circuit board having a chip with different circuitry inside for connection with the motherboard, regular spacing, and tracing with 15/15 micrometers for packaging.

 However, the substrate PCB has not yet excelled to the level of an IC board and is yet equipped with passive and active components and none of the SLP boards is yet considered as PCB.

 The following are some major types of integrated circuits explained in detail.

 - Package based Classification